 Activity Section

 The Activity section lets a teacher see how many students stayed active (logged in) during the week and on which days.
-The total number of active students and the number currently online are also indicated.
+It also displays the total number of inactive students (those who didn’t log in at all) and the number of students currently online.
 To see the names of active students and spot those who achieved the target, hover over a particular data point.

 Target Completion Section